Dick Brodowski: Major leagues

-Brodowski made his MLB debut with the Red Sox, on June 14, 1952, at the tender age of 19.
+Brodowski made his MLB debut with the Red Sox, on June 14, 1952, at the age of 19.
 In 20 games pitched (12 of them as a starter), he posted a respectable 5–5 record and 4.41 earned run average (ERA), while notching four complete games.
 One of those early victories was a 4-hit, 4–3 triumph against the American League (AL) champion New York Yankees, prompting none other than perennial All-Star Hall of Fame catcher Yogi Berra to comment as to Brodowski's own impending potential for stardom.
 Brodowski accomplished this while taking his turn every fifth day, in a much-venerated pitching rotation which included Mel Parnell, Mickey McDermott, Dizzy Trout, and Sid Hudson; however, Brodowski spent 1953–54 in military service, in the US Army, stationed stateside at Fort Dix, New Jersey, during the Korean War period.
 Upon his return to baseball, Brodowski became largely ineffective.
 He would spend just one more season with Boston, going 1–0 with a 5.63 ERA, before being traded to the Washington Senators, along with minor league pitcher Al Curtis, outfielder Neil Chrisley, pitcher Tex Clevenger, and outfielder Karl Olson, for pitcher Bob Porterfield, pitcher Johnny Schmitz, outfielder Tom Umphlett, and first sacker Mickey Vernon, on November 8, 1955.